scheldejonas/week2-network/ex/ex3/README.md

     listen 80 default_server;

-Change this to listen to port 443 and append ``ssl`` after the port.
+Change this to listen to the ``HTTPS`` port and append ``ssl`` after the port.
 So the line should say:

     listen XXX ssl default_server;

 Where XXX is the port for HTTPS traffic. _Actually_ this is already in the file in line 22.
-So an alternative to above is to comment out the line listening to port 80 and comment in the line 22.
+So an alternative to above is to comment out the line listening to port 80 (line 17) and comment in the line 22.
+Do not write the line above _and_ comment out line 22.
 Choose one :-)

 ### 4.2 Using your certificate
 Next we need to tell Nginx where to find the certificates we just created.
 After your ``listen``